Many Online Tools to Determine Best Price for a NEW Car or Truck

 Regarding the site’s “TrueCar estimate,” I could not find an explanation of what that is or how it is calculated, so that number is meaningless to me.

-To get additional info, such as the dealer’s invoice price, TrueCar.com requires that you provide an email address and set up a free account with password.
-I didn’t want to mess with that, so that closed out my TrueCar experience.
+To get additional info, such as the dealer’s invoice price, TrueCar.com requires that you provide an email address and set up a free account with a password.

 5. Cars.com: www.cars.com.